 Academic Progress/Probation or Dismissal Status: Students who have attempted at least 12 semester units are placed on academic probation when their cumulative GPA is below 2.0 (1.99 - 1.00).
 Students who have enrolled in at least 12 semester units and withdraw from 50% or more of their courses (W, I, NC, and NP grade) for the semester are placed on progress probation.
 Any student who maintains academic or progress probation status for at least three consecutive semesters (based on enrollment pattern not calendar year), is subject to dismissal.
 Students are notified each semester that they are on probation I, probation II and dismissal status.
-Students receive electronic messages through their student portal and written notices via US Mail.
+Students receive electronic messages through their student portal and written notices via b.
+How and when are students notified of these services?

+US Mail.
 Back on Track Student Success Workshops as well as dedicated counseling and advising service to this student population through Counseling Department and Financial Aid Office.